axelerant/testimonials-widget/readme.txt

 * Excerpts for widget view, with read more link to complete testimonial
 * Filters for caching and more link control, text replacement, and more
 * Front-end entry form for user supplied testimonials.
 [Live demo](http://aihr.us/about-aihrus/testimonials/add-testimonial/)
+* Multiple anti-spam traps
 * Plugin version tracking to ensure compatibility
 * Premium tab on settings screen for site-wide option defaults
 * Prevent duplicate testimonials when using multiple testimonial instances
-* Prevents same has_archive and rewrite_slug which causes URL problems
 * Read more links for testimonials exceeding the character limit
+* Right Now Dashboard widget displays "Pending Testimonials" counts
 * Select only testimonials with excerpts, images or of arbitrary maximum and minimum length
 * Select post, page and other custom post types for content rotations
 * Settings and URL based cache clearing
 * Shortcodes and theme functions for testimonials count and testimonial link list
+* Shortcodes, theme functions, and widget user testimonial submission form
 * Show excerpts with list and single views
 * Show unique testimonials on page with multiple testimonial instances
 * Testimonial links listing with image, source, title, location, company, and URL fields
-* Shortcodes, theme functions, and widget user testimonial submission form
 * WPML compatible

 [Buy Testimonials Widget Premium](http://aihr.us/downloads/testimonials-widget-premium-wordpress-plugin/) plugin for WordPress.